CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 > (and so that we can't accidentally edit or delete an old version).
 {: .callout}

-Now suppose Alfredo adds more information to the file.
+Now suppose Nelle adds more information to the file.
 (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)